-Select a book to read:
+Select a book to read:Complete Translation

 ¶1.
 Now the word of the

 2.“Arise!
 Go to Nineveh, the great city, and cry out against it, for their evil has come up before me.”

 Lord, and he went down to Joppa and found a ship going to Tarshish.
-And he paid the fare and went down into it to go with them to Tarshish, away from the Lord.
+And he paid the fare and went down into it to go with them to Tarshish, away from Jehovah.

-5. And the mariners were afraid, and they cried out, each to his god, and they cast the wares that were in the ship into the sea to lighten it of them.
+5. And the sailors were afraid, and they cried out, each to his god, and they cast the wares that were in the ship into the sea to lighten it of them.
 But Jonah had gone down into the hold of the ship and had lain down and fallen into a deep sleep.

-9. And he said to them, “I am a Hebrew, and I fear Jehovah, the God of heaven who made the sea and the dry land.”
+9. And he said to them, “I am a Hebrew, and I fear Jehovah, the God of heaven, who made the sea and the dry land.”

 11. And they said to him, “What are we to do with you so that the sea will be calm for us?”
-(For the sea was tossing and raging.)
+For the sea was tossing and raging.

 12. And he told them, “Pick me up and throw me into the sea.
-Then the sea will be calm for you, for I know that this great storm is upon you because of me.”
+Then the sea will be calm for you, for I know that this great tempest is upon you because of me.”